hackclub/hackclub/workshops/pac-man Game/Readme.md

   * Letting the Pac-Man move in the specified direction
 * Add different ghosts and dots into the game to spice it up
 * Making sure initial placement of the ghosts and dots are random
-* Scoreboard that updates based on how many dots the Pac-man eats
+* Scoreboard that updates based on how many dots the Pac-Man eats

 ## Setting up our code!